This is the authoritative reference for client-side error handling on

 Retry-After.

 Where to look.
 Dashboard → Usage → token throughput per key.
-Adjust
+To raise

 insufficient_credits (402)